webprogramming260/startup-example/README.md

 - [x] **Router** - Routing between login and voting components.
 - [x] **Hooks** - Vue uses class properties instead of `UseState` to track changes in vote state.

-## React deliverable Phase 2: REactivity
+## React deliverable Phase 2: Reactivity

 For this deliverable I used JavaScript and React so that the application completely works for a single user.
 I also added placeholders for future technology.